Opel Rekord: Rekord E (1977–1986)

 The E model can be subdivided into Rekord E1 (1977–82) and Rekord E2 (1982–86).
 Over 1.4 million units were made.
 The Rekord E was available as a two- or four-door sedan, and as a three- or five-door Caravan (station wagon).
 In some markets where the tax structure was suitable, a three-door van version was also available.

-A version of the Rekord E was sold by Vauxhall in the United Kingdom from 1978 as the Carlton, with a droop snoot.
+A version of the Rekord E was sold by Vauxhall in the United Kingdom from 1978 as the Carlton, with a restyled "droopsnoot" nose.
+Unlike the Rekord D, there was a much stronger correlation between the Rekord and its Vauxhall sister - now essentially being the same car apart from the aforementioned styling changes.
 Prior to the introduction of the facelift E2 in 1982, the Opel and Vauxhall versions were sold in competition with each other in the UK market.
 The Rekord and Carlton's differences in appearance vanished following the 1982 facelift, when most of the Opel range was withdrawn from sale in the UK.
 The E1 model was also sold in South Africa, initially as the Chevrolet Rekord, before being rebranded as an Opel in 1982, remaining in production until 1984.
-The E2 model remained in production in South Africa until the early 1990s, and was also available with a V6 engine.
+The E2 model remained in production in South Africa until the early 1990s, and was also available with a six-cylinder engine.

 The Opel Rekord finished production in the autumn of 1986 when it was replaced by the Opel Omega, with the Vauxhall equivalent retaining the Carlton nameplate.

-The Rekord was also the basis for the first version of the Holden Commodore.
-The Commodore was produced and sold in Australia from 1978 to 2017.
+The Rekord E was also the basis for the first generation of the Holden Commodore, from the VB to the VL series versions.
+These versions of the Commodore were produced and sold in Australia and New Zealand from 1978 to 1988.